KJR-FM: Back to rhythmic (2018–2022)

-Sports (2022-present)
+Sports (2022–present)

-At midnight on February 19, 2022, KUBE dropped the rhythmic CHR format again, and began stunting with a CHR playlist interspersed with promos for sister station KBKS.
+At midnight on February 19, 2022, KUBE dropped the rhythmic CHR format again, and began stunting with a Top 40/CHR playlist interspersed with promos for sister station KBKS.
 Despite announcements teasing that this "preview" would end on March 10, KUBE flipped to a simulcast of sports talk-formatted KJR on March 8.
 The early launch was done in order to take advantage of the trade of Seattle Seahawks quarterback Russell Wilson to the Denver Broncos earlier that day.

-The move of KJR's programming to FM was part of a multi-station switch; on April 11, KJR shifted to all-syndicated programming from Fox Sports Radio and CBS Sports Radio, while KFNQ changed call letters to KPTR and flipped to all-conservative talk programming as "The Patriot."
-The KJR-FM callsign moved to 93.3 FM on April 20; the former KJR-FM subsequently changed callsigns to KJEB, and the KUBE call letters were moved to the former KDZA in Pueblo, Colorado on May 12.
+The move of KJR's programming to FM was part of a multi-station switch; on April 11, KJR shifted to all-syndicated programming from Fox Sports Radio and CBS Sports Radio, while KFNQ changed call letters to KPTR and flipped to all-conservative talk programming as "The Patriot".
+The KJR-FM callsign moved to 93.3 FM on April 20; the former KJR-FM subsequently changed callsigns to KJEB, while the KUBE call letters were moved to the former KDZA in Pueblo, Colorado on May 12.

 HD Radio

 KJR-FM broadcasts in the HD Radio format.

-When KUBE signed on HD operations in 2006, KUBE's HD2 sub-channel carried a hip hop format branded as "KUBE 2."
+When KUBE signed on HD operations in 2006, KUBE's HD2 sub-channel carried a hip hop format branded as "KUBE 2".
 In 2009, it was replaced with a broad-based rhythmic format known as "WiLD".
 The "WiLD" format was patterned after most Clear Channel owned rhythmic top 40 stations by playing mainstream rhythmic pop/dance tracks and very few hip hop/R&B tracks.
-This would later be replaced with a children's radio format branded as "Kids Club Radio."
-From December 11, 2017, through May 3, 2018, KPWK-HD2 carried the rhythmic CHR format as "KUBE 93 HD2," after the 104.9 frequency was divested.
+This would later be replaced with a children's radio format branded as "Kids Club Radio".
+From December 11, 2017, through May 3, 2018, KPWK-HD2 carried the rhythmic CHR format as "KUBE 93 HD2", after the 104.9 frequency was divested.
 After KUBE was revived on the analog/HD1, KUBE-HD2 flipped to a classic hip hop format.
 On June 26, 2019, KUBE-HD2 changed to iHeart's "Pride Radio" network, which airs Top 40/dance music targeting the LGBTQ community.
 This marked the second such format in Seattle, the other being Entercom's "Channel Q" format airing on KNDD-HD2/K277AE.
 It has since been moved to the HD2 sub-channel of KBKS.
 On February 19, 2022, KUBE's hip hop format and branding returned to the HD2 channel.